 Speedway Water routinely monitors for constituents in your drinking water according to Federal and State laws.
-The table below lists all the contaminants that we have detected during the 2013 calendar year.
+The table below lists all the contaminants that we have detected during the 2016 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise indicated, the data presented in this table is from testing done between January 1 and December 31, 2013.
+Unless otherwise indicated, the data presented in this table is from testing done between January 1 and December 31, 2016.
 The Indiana Department of Environmental Management (IDEM) requires us to monitor for certain contaminants at a frequency less than once per year because the concentrations of these contaminants are not expected to vary significantly from one year to another.
 Some of the data, though representative of the water quality, may however be more than a year old.
-During the 2008-2011 sampling of the Big Eagle Creek, Cryptosporidium was found in the water from the creek.
-The US EPA requires that any drinking water utility that has Cryptosporidium in its source water must provide additional treatment.
-The Speedway Water Works will be installing UV disinfection for the additional treatment in 2014.